ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 This tool accepts individual datasets, mixed collections or paired-end collections.You can make collections for [single end](https://galaxyproject.org/tutorials/collections/#a-simple-collection-example) or [paired end datasets](https://galaxyproject.org/tutorials/collections/#a-paired-collection-example).

 Finally, fill in the Affiliation center and click on 'Execute'.
-The output of a successful submission in Galaxy are four metadata tables (Fig 6a) and a submission 'receipt' (Fig 6b).
+The output of a successful submission in Galaxy are four metadata tables (Fig. 6a) and a submission 'receipt' (Fig. 6b).

 {% include important.html content="As well as submitting the data to ENA, this tool will generate a submission 'receipt', which contains most of the metadata needed for submitting consensus sequence to ENA, explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9-submit-consensus-sequence-to-ENA)" %}

-{% include image.html file="successful_reads_submission.png" alt="successful reads submission" caption="Figure 6.
-Output of the reads submission tool."%}
+{% include image.html file="3_ways_metadata.png" alt="2ways of submitting metadata" caption="Figure 5.
+Three ways of submitting the metadata through the ENA-upload tool."%}

 <!--As well as submitting the data to ENA, this tool will generate a metadata 'ticket', which contains the metadata needed for consensus sequence submission explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9.-Submit-consensus-sequence-to-ENA)-->